 How are Proportional Giving contributions determined?

 PG contributions are determined by the church itself using the following two-step process:

 - Step One – Establish the church’s initial Giving Percentage by using this equation: Giving ÷ Total Income* = Giving Percentage.
 The initial Giving Percentage is based on the church’s giving through Conference Membership Dues and OCWM Basic Support for the 2019.
 This Giving Percentage will be carried over as a baseline for future years.
 This step is only needed once.

 - Step Two – For future years, begin by applying the established Giving Percentage to actual church Total Income* at year’s end to determine the Proportional Giving contribution for the year to come.
 Use this equation: Prior year Total Income* × Giving Percentage = Current Year Contribution.
 This step will be taken each year beyond the first.
 As with individual giving in local churches, congregations will be invited to prayerfully consider increasing their Giving Percentages over time.

-Local church leaders determining the church’s PG contribution will be provided with two simple spreadsheets that make the two-step PG giving determination process easy to follow.
-Beyond year one, only one spreadsheet will be needed annually to calculate PG contributions.
+Local church leaders determining the church’s PG contribution will be provided with a simple spreadsheet that makes the two-step PG giving determination process easy to follow.

 What is and isn’t included in Total Income*?

 Income included in the PG Total Income calculation: